Sammy Davis Jr.: Accident and conversion to Judaism

-Davis nearly died in an automobile accident on November 19, 1954, in San Bernardino, California as he was returning to Los Angeles from Las Vegas.
+Davis nearly died in an automobile accident on November 19, 1954, near San Bernardino, California, as he was driving to Los Angeles from Las Vegas.
 During the previous year, he had started a friendship with comedian and host Eddie Cantor, who had given him a mezuzah.
 Instead of putting it by his door as a traditional blessing, Davis wore it around his neck for good luck; the only time when he forgot to wear it was the night of the accident.

 The accident occurred at a fork in U.S. Route 66 at Cajon Boulevard and Kendall Drive when a driver who had missed turning at the fork reversed her car in Davis's lane, causing Davis's car to strike hers.
 Davis lost his left eye, which was damaged by the bullet-shaped horn button (a standard feature in 1954 and 1955 Cadillacs).
 His friend, actor Jeff Chandler, said that he would give one of his own eyes to keep Davis from total blindness.
 Davis wore an eye patch for at least six months following the accident.
 He was featured with the patch on the cover of his debut album and during an appearance on What's My Line? wearing the patch.
 Later, Davis was fitted for a glass eye, which he wore for the rest of his life.

 In the hospital, Cantor described to Davis the similarities between Jewish and Black cultures.
 Davis, born to a Catholic mother and Baptist father, was raised Catholic and began studying Jewish history as an adult, converting to Judaism several years later in 1960.
 One passage from his readings (from the book A History of the Jews by Abram L. Sachar) describing the endurance of the Jewish people interested him in particular: "The Jews would not die.
 Three millennia of prophetic teaching had given them an unwavering spirit of resignation and had created in them a will to live which no disaster could crush."
 The accident marked a turning point in Davis's career, taking him from a well-known entertainer to a national celebrity.